ORESoftware/observable-persistent-queue/readme.md

 # Limitations

-You cannot store unicode characters in the text file queue; also for the moment color characters ':' are not permitted, although that restriction may be removed later.
+You cannot store unicode characters in the text file queue; also for the moment colon characters ':' are not permitted, although that restriction may be removed later.